Overholtk/reading-notes/day1-notes.md

   - Mindful thinking is essential to a growth mindset
   - Keep track of thoughts that put you in a fixed mindset
   - Analyze the source of those thoughts

+  ## Markdown

+  ### What is Markdown?
+    Markdown is a text styling syntax that can be used around github to present ideas in a visually appealing and easy to read way.

+    ### Pros of markdown

 [Home](README.md)